riteshghosh01/Human-target/README.md

 ![image](https://github.com/user-attachments/assets/fc45b1b5-2837-4770-ac92-3d4da0efa308)

-# Scope of the project:
+# Scope of the Project:

 The scope of this project encompasses the design, development, and deployment of a real-time abnormal activity detection system using a custom-trained